Team Profile

 Guelph/Kitchener

-Laura has been working for Sanguen since October 2022, initially working with outreach services on van, but more recently providing administrative support at the Guelph office, and social support at Kitchener CTS.
+Laura has been working for Sanguen since October 2022, initially working with outreach services on van, but more recently providing administrative support at the Guelph office, social support at Kitchener CTS, and street outreach in Cambridge.
 She has previous experience in transitional housing, social support, and harm reduction.

-Laura is passionate about harm reduction, a long time advocate for ending stigma around mental health and people who use drugs, and believes in the power of relationship based work.
+Laura is passionate about harm reduction, a long time advocate for ending stigma surrounding mental health and people who use drugs, and believes in the power of relationship based work.

-In her spare time you can find Laura taking care of her ever growing family of plants, collaging, and spending time with her two bunny babies, Pepper and Mortimer.
+In her spare time you can find Laura taking care of her ever growing family of plants, collaging, and spending time with her bunny, Mortimer.

 Leigh